Sreejita-code/TEXT_TO_FORM/README.md

 🚀 AI Form Architect: Generative UI & Metadata Mapper
-A powerful tool designed for marketing managers to bridge the gap between "intent" and "infrastructure."
-By typing a simple prompt, the system generates a fully functional, styled form and automatically maps user submissions to standardized meta-tags for clean data analytics.
+A powerful tool designed for marketing managers and developers to bridge the gap between "intent" and "infrastructure."
+By typing a simple prompt, the system generates a fully functional, styled form and automatically maps user submissions to standardized meta-tags for clean, structured data analytics.

 ✨ Key Features
-Natural Language to UI: Uses Google Gemini (2.5 Flash) to interpret prompts and generate a structured JSON schema.
+Natural Language to UI: Leverages Google Gemini (2.5 Flash) to interpret intent and generate structured JSON schemas for form generation.

-Dynamic Rendering: A lightweight frontend engine that builds HTML inputs, textareas, and labels on the fly.
+Dynamic Rendering Engine: A lightweight frontend architecture that builds HTML inputs, textareas, and labels on the fly based on AI-generated schemas.

-Automatic Metadata Mapping: Every field is assigned a metaTag (e.g., identity, credential, insight) by the AI, ensuring data is organized regardless of how the field is labeled.
+Automatic Metadata Mapping: Every field is intelligently assigned a metaTag (e.g., identity, credential, insight), ensuring data is organized regardless of how the field is labeled.

-Persistence: Fully integrated with MongoDB Atlas for storing submissions.
+Data Persistence: Fully integrated with MongoDB Atlas for secure storage and easy retrieval of form submissions.

-Modern UI: Styled with Tailwind CSS for a sleek, responsive experience.
+Modern UI/UX: Built with a "Mobile-First" approach using Tailwind CSS for a sleek, responsive experience.

 🛠️ Tech Stack
-Frontend: HTML5, JavaScript (ES6+), Tailwind CSS (via CDN).
+Frontend: HTML5, JavaScript (Vanilla ES6+), Tailwind CSS (via CDN).

 Backend: Node.js, Express.js.